 Also, avoid office gossip.
 Getting involved in this kind of small talk is likely to create tension, conflict, and awkwardness in the workplace.

-Call Out the Shitty Behavior of Other Guys
+Call Out the Rude Behavior of Other Guys

 Part of being a decent co-worker means not only refraining from doing shitty things but also being a positive, good-natured person.
 If you see another guy exhibiting intrusive and dominating behaviors – especially towards women and co-workers from ethnic minority backgrounds – be sure to call them out on it.
 Your colleagues don’t deserve that kind of treatment.